There are many ways for Harvard students to be engaged with the Program in Criminal Justice Policy and Management.

 Focus on PCJ Interns and Fellows

-Learn more about other student opportunities available through the PCJ.
+Learn more about the PCJ Fellowship program, the PCJ Summer Internship program, and other student opportunities available through the PCJ.

 - Criminal Justice Lunchtime Talk (series): What Happens to Prisoners Once Released? with Bruce Western